-1 2 (c) An [appropriate] court, upon application of an institution, may apply deviation 3 to modify a restriction contained in a gift instrument on the management or investment of an 4 institutional fund iIf, because of circumstances not anticipated by the donor, a modification will 5 further the purposes of the institutional fund, or if the restriction becomes impracticable or 6 wasteful and impairs the management or investment of the fund-, the court, upon application of 7 an institution, may modify a restriction contained in a gift instrument on the management or 8 investment of an institutional fund.
-The institution shall notify the [Attorney General], who must 9 be given an opportunity to be heard.
-To the extent practicable, any modification must be made 10 in accordance with the donor's probable intention.
-11 (d) If a particular charitable purpose or a restriction contained in a gift instrument 12 on the use of an institutional fund becomes unlawful, impracticable, impossible to achieve, or 13 wasteful, an [appropriate] the court, upon application of an institution, may apply cy pres to 14 modify the purpose of the fund or the restriction on the use of the fund in a manner consistent 15 with the charitable purposes expressed in the gift instrument.
-The institution shall notify the 16 [Attorney General], who must be given an opportunity to be heard.
-17 (e) If an institution determines that a restriction contained in a gift instrument on 18 the management, investment, or purpose of an institutional fund is unlawful, impracticable, 19 impossible to achieve, or wasteful, then-the institution, [60 days] after notification to the 20 [Attorney General], the institution may release or modify the restriction, or modify it, in whole or 21 part, if: 22 (1) the institutional fund subject to the restriction has a total value of less 23 than [\$25,000];
+1 that in applying the doctrine of cy pres, the [appropriate court] may apply cy pres if a restriction 2 becomes unlawful, impracticable, impossible to achieve, or wasteful.
+3 (e) This section does not limit the application of the doctrine of equitable 4 5 6 deviation. (c) An [appropriate] court, upon application of an institution, may apply deviation 7 to modify a restriction contained in a gift instrument on the management or investment of an 8 institutional fund if because of circumstances not anticipated by the donor, a modification will 9 further the purposes of the institutional fund, or if the restriction becomes impracticable or 10 wasteful and impairs the management or investment of the fund.
+The institution shall notify the 11 [Attorney General], who must be given an opportunity to be heard.
+To the extent practicable, 12 any modification must be made in accordance with the donor's probable intention.
+13 (d) If a particular charitable purpose or a restriction contained in a gift instrument 14 on the use of an institutional fund becomes unlawful, impracticable, impossible to achieve, or 15 wasteful, an [appropriate] court, upon application of an institution, may apply cy pres to modify 16 the purpose of the fund or the restriction on the use of the fund in a manner consistent with the 17 charitable purposes expressed in the gift instrument.
+The institution shall notify the [Attorney 18 General], who must be given an opportunity to be heard.
+19 (ef) If an institution determines that a restriction-imposed by contained in a gift 20 instrument on the use management, or investment or purpose of an institutional fund is unlawful, 21 impracticable, impossible to achieve, or wasteful, the institution, then [60 days] after notification 22 to the [Attorney General], the institution may release the restriction or modify it, in whole or 23 part, if: